14 Types of Freelance Writing Jobs and What They Pay

 8. Resume writer

 Successful resume freelance writers know how to turn someone's skills and experience into a winning resume that gets interviews.
 Resume writing often involves formatting along with creating the copy itself.
-Most people choose freelance resume writers as a one-off service since they only need this occasionally.
+Most people choose freelance resume writers as a one-off service since they only need this help occasionally.

 Find resume writing jobs on Upwork.